Divya Agarwal: Career

 Agarwal rose to fame in 2017 when she participated in MTV India's Splitsvilla 10 wherein she finished as the runner-up with Priyank Sharma.

 In 2018, she would act as a mentor in MTV India's Date To Remember show.
 In March 2018, Agarwal and Splitsvilla 10 contestant Baseer Ali guest co-hosted an episode of On Road With Roadies.
 In October, she participated in MTV India's Ace of Space 1 where she emerged as the winner.

 In January 2019, Agarwal starred in her first international project by participating in Travel With A Goat, broadcast on Insight TV, where she and television celebrity chef Dean Edwards travel across Bulgaria with a sheep and must decide whether to have it slaughtered or save its life.
 In February 2019, she made a cameo appearance in Alt Balaji's web drama Puncch Beat.
 In March, Agarwal and Varun Sood participated as Roadies Insiders for Roadies: Real Heroes, broadcast on Voot.
 Next, she hosted Voot's Voot Night Live with RJ Anmol.
 In December, she starred opposite Sood to play Ragini/Savitri Devi in season 2 of Alt Balaji's horror web series Ragini MMS: Returns.
 In 2020, Agarwal and Sood co-hosted the Ace of Space spinoff MTV Ace the Quarantine.

 In 2021, Agarwal participated in Voot's Bigg Boss OTT 1 and emerged as the winner.
 She also portrayed a mysterious make-up artist character named Grissy in the action-drama web series Cartel.
+In June 2026, she entered as Sushantha in Colors TV's Naagin 7.